PLEASE NOTE: ALL SPENDING RELATING TO THIS FUNDRAISER CAN BE FOUND HERE.

-The ‘Petition’ and blogs were set up by hate campaigners who have been reported to the police for trolling.
+The ‘Petition’ online ( now closed) and hate blogs and have been set up by trolls.
+The Charity Commission is not investigating us.
 All questions please contact 0207 873 2250

 Warning: some of the pictures and videos in this post contain images of dogs which have died and may be distressing – viewer discretion is advised

 NoToDogMeat decided to visit Mrs Yang in China on advice from the UK Charity Commission and as part of our duty to be diligent in making sure the funds of close to £77,000 raised on the platform Total Giving (which was started in June this year) were used for the publicly stated purpose of the fundraiser and in line with our charity objects – to rescue dogs and cats from being butchered as part of the Yulin dog meat festival and to provide ongoing care for these rescued animals.

 From the outset our concern was raised as a result of unexplained difficulties in safe collection of funds sent by Western Union, lack of communication from Mrs Yang and reports which trickled through of her activities at Yulin 2015, just before and shortly afterwards, which conflicted with other statements she had made to our volunteer (a lady with highly responsible position within a multinational company and experienced in conducting business across Asia) face to face and with an accredited Chinese translator in May, a month or so earlier.

 - She ran a shelter with over 3,000 dogs and cats in and around Tianjin

 - She had totally exhausted all her funds and these animals were currently starving to death

 - No international organisation had ever stepped in to help her